Oxxyd/TestTask/README.md

 }

-1. Название того, по чему нужно фильтровать. Возможны следющие варианты:
+1. The name of what you want to filter by.
+The following options are possible:
  - by_event_name
  - by_ip_address
  - by_user_authorization_status
-2. Дополнительная информация
+2. Additional parameter:
- - Для 1 пункта - имя события
+ - For 1 item  - event name
- - Для 2 пункта - ip адрес
+ - For 2 item  - ip address
- - Для 3 пункта - значение true или false
+ - For 3 item  - true or false

-В ответ приходит json файл с одним полем, где будет храниться числовое значение, которое будет равно определенному колличеству тех или иных записе в базе данных:
+Will be received json file with one field which will store a numeric value that will be equal to a certain number of those or other entries in the database.
+Exmaple:

 {